boyinblue/boyinblue.github.io/_pages/English/index.md

 ### find oneself

 to realize that you are in a particular situation or place, or doing a patriculr things, when you did not intened to
-- (ex) These days the edito, subeditors and journalists who put the paper together are likely to find themselves in a totally different building or may be even in a different city.
+- (ex) These days the editor, subeditors and journalists who put the paper together are likely to find themselves in a totally different building or may be even in a different city.
 - (ex) We fell asleep on the train and woke up to find ourselves in London.
 - (ex) It's not the first time you've found yourself in this situation.

 ### in the minarity

 belong to a group of people or things that form less than half of a larger group
-- (ex) Here human beings are in the minority as much of th work is done by machines controlled by computers.
+- (ex) Here human beings are in the minority as much of the work is done by machines controlled by computers.
 - (ex) Boys are very much in the minority at the dance class.
 - (ex) Opponents of the new law appeared to be in the minority.